NVIDIA/NeMo/docs/source/nlp/nemo_megatron/mcore_customization.rst

 - Some Falcon variants have one ``input_layernorm`` before attn and another ``mlp_layernorm`` before MLP
 - Some Falcon variants have extra ``post_self_attn_layernorm`` submodule

-We need customized at two levels: model initialization and model forward.

 Customize model initialization
 """"""""""""""""""""""""""""""
-Below shows how modules can be customized at initialization using spec:
+Here we show how modules can be customized at initialization using spec:

 .. image:: customization_module.png
   :alt: Customize model initialization